DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/usecase_definitions.md

 Some questions that come up when evaluating the system for functional completeness are outlined below.
 They can be addressed with the incorporation of a `usecase` definition for the system.

-1. Does the system allow for necessary participants?
+1. Does the system define the necessary participants?
 2. Are all necessary functionalities feasible with the current system components?
 3. Can the system be understood enough to be tested?